In November

 a pop music format?

-new owner ran newspaper ads saying WPOP would
+owner ran newspaper ads saying WPOP would continue

-continue carrying programs from ABC, Mutual and the
+carrying programs from ABC, Mutual and the Yankee

-schedule below appeared in The Hartford Courant on
+below appeared in The Hartford Courant on July 28,

-and the programming bears out that the station was
+the programming bears out that the station was cherry

 Newspaper